|

 The first pipe

-organ in the city of Henderson was
+organ in the city of Henderson was installed in St.

 Massachusetts.
 This organ was probably located in a

-gallery in the rear
+gallery in the rear of the nave, before renovations

-front.
-In those early years, Professor Casper
+those early years, Professor Casper Friedrich Artes, who

-who was born in and studied music in Germany before
+was born in and studied music in Germany before

-U.S., served as organist in this parish for over a
+immigrating to the U.S., served as organist in this

-which has been
+quality of musical inspiration which has been

 memorialized in a stained glass window in the church and

-writings of
+writings of legendary proportions.*

-A second organ, built by Henry
+A second organ, built by

-Pilcher Sons', replaced the original
+Henry Pilcher Sons', replaced the original organ in

-organ in 1909.
-It was Opus 648 of this firm and
+1909.
+It was Opus 648 of this firm and contained 2

 manuals and 24 stops.
-It was located on one side of
+It was located on one side of the

-the chancel area (photo at left).
+chancel area (photo at left).

-The present pipe organ in this
+The present pipe organ in this historical building is a

 Organ Company of Highland, Illinois.
 The original Wicks